 Registration.
-A late payment fee of \$150 will be assessed if the Minimum Initial Payment is received by the Business Office after August 15, 2022, for the fall semester or December 15, 2022 for the spring semester.
+A late payment fee of \$150 will be assessed if the Minimum Initial Payment is received by the Office of Student Financial Services after August 15, 2023, for the fall semester or December 15, 2023 for the spring semester.
 Westmont may cancel the registration of a student who does not make the Minimum Initial Payment on schedule.
 These students will be dropped from their classes so that students on waiting lists may fill their places.
 Only registered students will be allowed to occupy College housing.

-Students who enroll late.
-After making their Minimum Initial Payment students who wish to initially register or re-register at or near the beginning of the semester, may register through the 5th day of the semester.
+Payment students who wish to initially register or re-register at or near the beginning of the semester, may register through the 5th day of the semester.
 After this time, they may register or add classes by petition only, and, if the College grants their petitions, they must pay a late registration fee or a late course add fee.
 However, if Westmont reaches its County-imposed limit on enrollment, registration will close at that time, and the College will not be able to enroll any more students.

 Payment Policy.
-By enrolling at Westmont College, students enter into a formal agreement with the college, and agree that they have an ongoing Student account for all educational costs and related charges.
-Student will be responsible for all costs incurred on Student's account at Westmont for the entire term while Student is enrolled at Westmont.
-The Student account will be paid from time to time by Student or grants, scholarships, or loans from sources administered by Westmont or others.
-The Student account charges for which Student is responsible include (but are not limited to) tuition, room, board, lab charges, parking fees, library fees, fines, damage assessments and all other charges.
+By enrolling at Westmont College, students enter into a formal agreement with the college, and agree that they have an ongoing Student Account for all educational costs and related charges.
+Student will be responsible for all costs incurred on Student's Account at Westmont for the entire term while Student is enrolled at Westmont.
+The Student Account will be paid from time to time by Student or grants, scholarships, or loans from sources administered by Westmont or others.
+The Student Account charges for which Student is responsible include (but are not limited to) tuition, room, board, lab charges, parking fees, library fees, fines, damage assessments and all other charges.